 Our youth will inherit the consequences of our actions.
 By helping them understand the science, impacts, and solutions, they are better prepared to deal with the climate crisis and advocate for mitigation and adaptation policies at a local and state level.
 Incorporating climate literacy into schools benefits teachers and students alike while building community resilience (scroll down to learn more).

 CLEO supports youth climate literacy through a variety of school initiatives.
-As an official partner of the Miami-Dade County Public Schools STEAM program, we provide our baseline climate training to students in middle and high schools, from science classes to coding and art programs.
+As an official partner of the Miami-Dade County Public Schools STEAM program, we provide our baseline climate training to students in middle and high schools, from science classes to social studies and art programs.

 Middle and high schools within Florida